-Allotments are scheduled to transition to a new system as a part of the One Washington Financial Modernization project in July 2025.
-The instructions in this document are geared toward the current implementation of TALS, which is the allotment system of record through the 2023-25 biennium.
+Allotments are scheduled to transition to a new system as a part of the One Washington Financial Modernization project.
+The instructions in this document are geared toward the current implementation of TALS, which is the allotment system of record until the go-live date for One Washington's initial phase.
+At the time of publication of these instructions, that date has not yet been set.
 If new guidance is published in relation to the One Washington transition, those instructions will supersede this document.
 Until such a time, this document serves as the official allotment instructions.
 For more information about the One Washington project, visit one.wa.gov or reach out to your Agency Support Team (AST) Lead.

-ALLOTMENT BASICS
+Chapter 1 ALLOTMENT BASICS